A Police Killing Without a Hint of Racism

 Sgt.
 Langley asked Shaver if there was anyone else in the room and Shaver answered that there was no one else in the room … Sgt.
 Langley then calmly asked if both of them could understand him … Sgt.
 Langley then stated, “Alright, if you make another mistake, there is a very severe possibility you are both going to get shot, do you understand?”

-Shaver responded "Yes" to this question ...
+Shaver responded “Yes” to this question … Sgt.
+Langley then began to talk when Shaver started to ask a question by saying “What’s––”.
 Sgt.
-Langley then began to talk when Shaver started to ask a question by saying "what's––".
-Sgt.
 Langley told Shaver to shut up and stated that he was not there to be tactful and diplomatic with Shaver and they need to obey his commands.
-At that point, Shaver's outstretched arms had both palms facing up so the officers could see his hands.
+At that point, Shaver’s outstretched arms had both palms facing up so the officers could see his hands.
 As Sgt.
 Langley was saying they needed to obey his commands.
 Shaver moved both his arms in front of his face in a similar manner to what would occur when someone is lying on their stomach and intending to rest their head in their crossed arms.
 Sgt.
 Langley took note of this and asked Shaver if he had told Shaver to move.
-Shaver immediately moved his hand back out in front of him with his palms facing up and said, "I'm sorry.
-No, sir."
+Shaver immediately moved his hand back out in front of him with his palms facing up and said, “I’m sorry.
+No, sir.”

 Sgt.
 Langley then ordered Shaver to place his hands on the back of his head and interlace his fingers.
 Shaver was again compliant.
 Sgt.
 Langley then told Shaver to cross his left foot over his right foot.
 Shaver complied with this but appeared confused as to which foot Sgt.
 Langley had ordered him to cross.
 He crossed his feet both ways before finally crossing his feet as Sgt.
 Langley had instructed.
 Sgt.
 Langley then asked again who else was in the room and Shaver responded with “nobody.”